Skip to content

 Youth Councils

-A youth council is a group of young people who want to make their local area better.
+A youth council is for young people who want to make a difference within their community and have an impact on theirs and other young people's lives.
 They talk about issues that are important to children and young people.
-This might include: health services, school, or making sure there are enough fun activities and safe places to hang out.
+This might include: health services, education, or making sure there are enough suitable activities.
+They meet with decision makers to try to bring about change.

 Services for Young People (SfYP) Youth Councils